stablekernel/aqueduct/docs/docs/auth/server.md

 var server = new AuthServer(storage);
 ```

 The `aqueduct/managed_auth` library also declares two `ManagedObject<T>` subclasses. `ManagedToken` represents instances of authorization tokens and codes, and `ManagedClient` represents instances of OAuth 2.0 clients.
-Both of these types must be visible to the `aqueduct db` tool, and so the library must at least be imported in an application's library file.
-Since these types will at least be referenced by the definition of the resource owner, it makes sense to export `package:aqueduct/managed_auth.dart` from an application's library file.
-It's rare that these types are referenced elsewhere in an application, since they exist to serve the behavior of `AuthServer`.

 `ManagedAuthStorage<T>` will delete authorization tokens and codes when they are no longer in use.
 This is determined by how many tokens a resource owner has and the tokens expiration dates.
 Once a resource owner acquires more than 40 tokens/codes, the oldest tokens/codes (determined by expiration date) are deleted.
 Effectively, the resource owner is limited to 40 tokens.
 This number can be changed when instantiating `ManagedAuthStorage<T>`: